rails/rails/guides/source/active_record_basics.md

 models and validate that an attribute value is not empty, is unique and not already in the database, follows a specific format and many more.

-Validation is a very important issue to consider when persisting to database, so the methods `create`, `save` and `update` take it into account when
+Validation is a very important issue to consider when persisting to the database, so the methods `create`, `save` and `update` take it into account when
-running: they return `false` when validation fails and they didn't actually perform any operation on database.
+running: they return `false` when validation fails and they didn't actually perform any operation on the database.
 All of these have a bang counterpart (that is, `create!`, `save!` and `update!`), which are stricter in that they raise the exception `ActiveRecord::RecordInvalid` if validation fails.
 A quick example to illustrate: